bilalvis01/bs-material-ui/packages/bs-material-ui-icons/README.md

 $ bsmuiicons --build
 ```

-If everything went right, the icons will be generated in mui-icons folder in your project directory.
+If everything went right, the icons (with all theme: Filled, Outlined, Rounded, TwoTone, Sharp) will be generated in mui-icons folder in your project directory.

 Finally, don't forget to update your bsconfig.json if necessary.